harcomaase/WebScreensaver/README.md

 You also have to build the project, then rename the file extension to .scr, and put the file into C:\Windows\SysWOW64 to make it selectable in the screensaver menu.

 ## Roadmap
-- exiting the screensaver with mouse movement or click or key presses
-- make the screensaver configurable, to enter at least the shown webpage
 - maybe expand to show multiple pages / cycle through them / cool stuff